-Music Theory: A representative analysis paper from the applicant's undergraduate music theory work is required and should be submitted to the Director of Graduate Studies along with the School of Music application.
-In addition, the applicant must arrange for a personal interview with the music theory faculty of the School of Music.
+Music History: A document representing undergraduate music history work is required and should be submitted to the director of graduate music studies along with the School of Music application.
+In addition, the applicant must arrange for a personal interview with the musicology faculty of the School of Music.

-Performance: An audition is required; an audition tape, preferably a videotape, may be sent in lieu of a live audition.
-A list of audition requirements is available from the School of Music admissions office and listed below.
+Performance: An audition is required; an audition tape, preferably a video recording, may be sent in lieu of a live audition.
+A list of audition requirements is available from the School of Music admissions office and listed below

 Piano Pedagogy (both tracks): A live audition/interview is required.
-Applicants should plan to play from memory selections from at least three of the following areas: J. S. Bach: Prelude and Fugue or larger work; Classical sonata by Haydn, Mozart or Beethoven; Significant work from the Romantic Period; Standard 20th century work.
+Applicants should plan to play from memory selections from at least three of the following areas: J. S. Bach: prelude and Fugue or larger work; classical sonata by Haydn, Mozart, or Beethoven; significant work from the Romantic period; Standard 20th-century work.
 You will also be asked to sight-read as part of this audition.
 Each audition/interview is scheduled for 30 minutes.

-• A 45-60 minute videotape or DVD demonstrating teaching abilities, must be sent to the School of Music Director of Graduate Studies, postmarked no later than one week before the audition date.
+A 45-60 minute DVD demonstrating teaching abilities must be sent to the director of graduate music studies, postmarked no later than one week before the audition date.